 Having a good recall is really important for your dog.
 It helps the two of you trust each other, keeps your dog and others safe, and means your dog can more safely explore off leash.

-While teaching recall can be a challenge, these 13 steps will make it easier.
+While it can be a bit of a challenge to teach your dog to come when called, these 13 steps will make recall training easier.
 And remember to be patient, consistent, and make training fun and exciting for both you and your pup!